rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Interface API Documentation

+`API` documentation will be provided by Doxygen.

 ### Theory of operation and key concepts

-The caller is expected to have complete control over the life cycle of the `HDMI` `CEC` HAL.
+The caller is expected to have complete control over the life cycle of the `HDMI` `CEC` `HAL`.

-1. Initialize the `HAL` using function: `HdmiCecOpen()` before making any other API calls.
+1. Initialize the `HAL` using function: `HdmiCecOpen()` before making any other `API` calls.
 This call also discovers the physical address based on the connection topology.
 In case of source devices, `HdmiCecOpen()` should initiate the logical address discovery as part of this routine.
-In case of sink devices, logical address will be fixed and set using the `HdmiCecAddLogicalAddress()` API.
-If `HdmiCecOpen()` call fails, the HAL should return the respective error code, so that the caller can retry the operation.
+In case of sink devices, logical address will be fixed and set using the `HdmiCecAddLogicalAddress()`.
+If `HdmiCecOpen()` call fails, the `HAL` must return the respective error code, so that the caller can retry the operation.

 2. Once logical address and physical address are assigned, the caller will be able to send and receive the respective `CEC` messages.